 After graduating from Vassar College in 2008, Nora spent some time at the National Institutes of Health and the Smithsonian's National Museum of Natural History before embarking on a Fulbright grant to South Korea.
 She joined the lab as a PhD student in the fall of 2011.
-Her dissertation work focuses on the physiological and social mediation of aging.
+Nora is currently a Data Architect at Northwestern University in Chicago.

 Lewin, N., Swanson, E.M., Williams, B. L. & Holekamp, K.E.
 (In press) IGF-1 concentrations during early life predict life-history trade-offs in a wild mammal.
 Functional Ecology.

 Lewin, N., Treidel, L. A., Holekamp, K. E., Place N.J., & Haussmann, M.F.
 (2015) Socioecological variables predict telomere length in wild spotted hyenas.
 Biology Letters.
 Volume 11 20140991.
 DOI:10.1098/rsbl.2014.0991.

 Nora's personal site may be found here: http://noralewin.weebly.com/

 Current Graduate Students